Topvennie/PingTimer/README.md

 _Never have someone spamming role pings again_

 ## About PingTimer
-PingTimer is a verified discord bot that allows server owners to add a custom cooldown on a role.
+PingTimer is a verified discord bot that allows server owners to add a custom cooldown on a role.\
 This allows your community to ping roles but to still have some control over it.

 ## Invite Links
-**With Slash Commands**
+**With Slash Commands**\
-Click [here](https://discord.com/api/oauth2/authorize?client_id=844191455757205554&permissions=268504064&scope=bot%20applications.commands) to invite PingTimer with Slash Commands.
+Click [here](https://discord.com/api/oauth2/authorize?client_id=844191455757205554&permissions=268504064&scope=bot%20applications.commands) to invite PingTimer with Slash Commands.\
 Slash commands allows you to replace the prefix by a `/` and gives a small on what arguments the command expects.

-**Without Slash Commands
+**Without Slash Commands**\
 Click [here](https://discord.com/api/oauth2/authorize?client_id=844191455757205554&permissions=268504064&scope=bot) to invite PingTmer without Slash Commands.

 ## Command Overview
-The prefix is `pt!`.
-If you invited PingTimer **with Slash Commands** then you replace `pt!` by `/` for every command.
+The prefix is `pt!`.\
+If you invited PingTimer **with Slash Commands** then you replace `pt!` by `/` for every command.\
 Replace `[]` _including the brackets themselves_ with the desired value.

 ### Setup
-- `pt!check` -> Checks if PingTimer has every required permission and gives you a list of role that you can add a cooldown.
+- `pt!check` -> Checks if PingTimer has the required permissions.
 - `pt!other` -> Gives you a little bit more information about the bot, the requirements, ...

 ### Role Management